Hospital And Medical Center

 • Size: Hospitals usually have a large pool of medical professionals who offer specialized services.
 Medical clinics are typically smaller and tend to have a smaller workforce.

 Medical clinics are diverse.
 While others offer specialized services, many focus on primary care.
-Medical centres technically offer non-emergency care that's preventive or routine.
+Medical centers technically offer non-emergency care that's preventive or routine.
 Even though hospitals can provide the same services, they focus more on inpatient care.
 You'll typically see a doctor in a hospital for more life-threatening severe illnesses, surgery, or specialist care.
-Also, some medical centres provide more comprehensive services than certain public hospitals.
+Also, some medical centers provide more comprehensive services than certain public hospitals.
 You should know when a clinic will serve you better or when it's ideal for visiting a hospital.